 Airport Extension for Data-as-a-Service

-The Airport extension for DuckDB enables you to offer powerful Data-as-a-Service (DaaS) solutions.
+The Airport extension for DuckDB enables you to build and deliver powerful Data-as-a-Service (DaaS) solutions.

 What is Data-as-a-Service?

-Data-as-a-Service delivers clean, structured, and queryable data over the Internet, on demand—similar to SaaS (Software-as-a-Service), but for data instead of software.
-Consumers don’t need to manage infrastructure, storage, or ETL pipelines—they just connect and start querying.
+Data-as-a-Service (DaaS) delivers clean, structured, queryable data over the Internet on demand—similar to Software-as-a-Service (SaaS), but for data instead of software.
+Data consumers don’t need to manage infrastructure, storage, or ETL pipelines—they simply connect and start querying.

 Leveraging Arrow Flight, Airport can stream datasets or provide data locations with minimal client-side effort.